Snowflake-Labs/sfguide-tasty-bytes-zero-to-app/labs/tasty_bytes_zero_to_spcs_app.md

 ### 7.2 Login to the repo

 We need to connect our local Docker to the remote [Image repository](https://docs.snowflake.com/developer-guide/snowpark-container-services/working-with-registry-repository) that we created in Step 4.
-Start by grabbing the url for the repository by running the following SQL:
+Start by grabbing the url for the repository by running the following SQL in your Snowflake environment:

 ```sql
 USE DATABASE FROSTBYTE_TASTY_BYTES;